D--Common Analytic and Support System for the NWS Tsu

 - Offer Due Date: February 17, 2026, 2:00 PM Pacific Time.

-- Evaluation: Set Price with Highest Evaluated Ratings (SPHERe) methodology, based on Experience, Iterative Project Management Approach, Technical Demonstration, and Price.
-Price will be evaluated for completeness and reasonableness but is not a discriminator.
+- Evaluation: Utilizes a Set Price with Highest Evaluated Ratings (SPHERe) methodology.
+Evaluation factors include Experience, Iterative Project Management Approach, Technical Demonstration, and Price.
+Price will be evaluated for reasonableness but is not a discriminator.
+Both prime and subcontractor experience can be used, provided its leverage is explained.